When I ask creative professionals, “What kind of help do you need?” most will say, “I need to be held accountable.”

 So, if you need accountability, then listen to this episode, then head on over to see The Creatives Roundtable Black Friday Sale.)

-And the "past events" page is a binge-worthy treasure trove.
+(Find it on the "past events" page -- a binge-worthy treasure trove.)

 So listen here (or below) and if you prefer to read than listen, scroll down for the transcript of our conversation: